SidratulAfrida/E-Commerce-Project/README.md

 <p>This project is a simpleE-Commerce web application built with HTML,CSS and Javascript.
   It allows users to perform operations on e commerce based fundamental concepts of web development.</p>
-<h1>Features:</h1>
+# Features:

-    View Tools: Display a list of available products with details such as Bags,Dresses,Pants,Shoes and Jackets.
+- **View Tools:** Display a list of available products with details such as Bags, Dresses, Pants, Shoes, and Jackets.

-    Search products: Search entries, Topwear,pants,watches and so one.
+- **Search Products:** Search entries, Topwear, Pants, Watches, and so on.